 The ACT (American College Test) and the SAT I (Scholastic Aptitude Test), one of which is required for entering freshmen and transfer students with less than 90 acceptable quarter units.
 Test results are not required of students earning high school grade point averages of 3.00 or higher (3.61 for nonresidents).
 Information about other tests administered on campus is available on the Testing Office website.

 The MAT (Miller Analogies Test) is required by some graduate departments.
 See graduate program chapters in this catalog for further information.
-The MAT is administered by appointment only.
 Additional information can be found by contacting the Testing Office at (510) 885-3661.

-Students may obtain official transcripts of coursework taken at Cal State East Bay (including extension and special session courses) from Planning, Enrollment Management, and Student Affairs.
-Refer to Planning, Enrollment Management, and Student Affairs information on the university website for current costs and online ordering procedures and costs.
+Students may obtain official transcripts of coursework taken at Cal State East Bay (including continuing education and special session courses) from the Office of the Registrar.
+Refer to the transcripts section on the university website for current costs and online ordering procedures and costs.

 For transcript requests that arrive via the mail, the request should include: name, other name(s) which may appear on records, NetID or Social Security number, address, dates of attendance, and the complete address to which the transcript is to be sent.
 The university cannot be responsible for the consequences of failure to supply any of the above information.
 Mailed requests must also include a check (payable to Cal State East Bay) for the current fee.
 Please do not send cash with mailed requests.
-Address the request to Planning, Enrollment Management, and Student Affairs, Transcript Request.
+Address the request to Office of the Registrar, Transcript Request.

 Students with financial and judicial holds placed by the university, or with academic, document, library, equipment, or other obligations to Cal State East Bay, are not permitted to receive transcripts or to request transcripts to be sent to other institutions.